tbensky/npct/README.md

 	* Infected people are contagious 2-days before they show symptoms.

-* Do we trust this "self" contact tracing system?
+* Do we trust this self-driven contact tracing system?
 We don't know.
 We hope someone isn't going through the trouble of configuring it and carrying it around, only to lie about their condition.

 * More logic given your information: